 Don’t get me wrong, the song – in the original Bing arrangement – is absolutely gorgeous, full of incredible chord sequences and lovely dynamics.
 I love it to bits.
 I also understand that this year they are re-publishing the original Bing version to try to get it to the Christmas Number One slot.

 But still the game is just a bit of fun; in my family, we always confess to each other when/if we hear the song, and cheer on those who haven’t heard it yet.
 It’s interesting in that for me, I find it quite funny to see my reaction each time I hear the song for the first time each Christmas season.
 You know, when it’s ‘Game Over’.
-Sometimes I just grin wryly, sometimes I think, ‘Oh if only that queue had moves a little quicker!’
+Sometimes I just grin wryly, sometimes I think, ‘Oh if only that queue had moved just a little quicker!’
 But whatever, my first thought is usually like ‘Ah well, that’s it for another year!
 Never mind….’

 Before the onset of that ‘Dark Night of the Soul’, this song – Still Your Soul in Silence, by Don Francisco, was the last song I sang as a performance piece in the public arena.
 The Lord had been speaking to me for some months through the lyrics, I can’t easily explain exactly how He was speaking because it’s very, very deep, but I will try to help you understand what He said to me, because you may be going through something similar and it might strike a chord with you.